n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 Execution Time: 0.033 ms
 ```

 Also, remember that we mentioned that Bcrypt algorithm is relatively slow?
-But what if we multiple slow by 5000 (number of table records we have)?
+But what if we multiply slow by 5000 (number of table records we have)?
 That's the actual cause of the performance degradation that we have been investigating all this time!

 We can simply verify it by running: